eqfy/MapDSL/README.md

 |- user/         # .mg files that can be used for testing
 |- client/       # Our frontend client and VS Code client
 |- server/       # Our backend server for map generation (handles requests from frontend client), and our language server (handles requests from VS Code extension client)
-|- Makefile      # Makefile used for building our documents.
 ```

 ## Installation / Usage Instructions